asciipip/quotanotify/README.md

  * `main_file` - A file that gives the general template for the body of emails sent to people.
 When the template is generated, it is given three parameters:
-   * `ai` - The `AccountInfo` object that contains information about the account being emailed.
+   * `account` - The `AccountInfo` object that contains information about the account being emailed.
 See `model.py` for its properties.
    * `summary` - A string summarizing each of the areas where the account is over quota.
    * `details` - A list of strings, each of which gives details about